second-state/smart-contract-search-engine/README.md

 sudo apt-get upgrade
 sudo apt-get install python3

-# Or if using older Ubuntu, stipulate dev if/as required
+# If cytoolz error, or if using older Ubuntu, stipulate 3.6-dev if/as required
-sudo apt-get install python3.6-dev
+#sudo apt-get install python3.6-dev
 ```
 Pip3